Times Higher Education World University Rankings: Criticism

 In general it is not clear who the rankings are made for.
 Many students, especially the undergraduate students, are not interested in the scientific work of a facility of higher education.
 Also the price of the education has no effects on the ranking.
 That means that private universities on the North American continent are compared to the European universities.
 Many European countries like France, Sweden or Germany for example have a long tradition on offering free education within facilities of higher education.

 In 2021, the University of Tsukuba in Ibaraki Prefecture, Japan, was alleged to have submitted falsified data on the number of international students enrolled at the university to the Times Higher Education World University Rankings.
 The discovery resulted in an investigation by THE and the provision of guidance to the university on the submission of data, however, it also led to the criticism amongst faculty members of the ease with which THE's ranking system could be abused.
 The matter was discussed in Japan's National Diet on April 21, 2021.

 Seven Indian Institutes of Technology (Mumbai, Delhi, Kanpur, Guwahati, Madras, Roorkee and Kharagpur) have boycotted THE rankings from 2020.
 These IITs have not participated in the rankings citing concerns over transparency.
+Sorbonne University's President Nathalie Drach-Temam announced in October 2025 that they would no longer participate in the Times Higher Education rankings.
+Zurich University had already made a similar move.
+Drach-Temam criticised the rankings because the methodologies were not transparent and they could not be reproduced or questioned.
+She called them "black boxes" and noted they were run by commercial companies.